 The Windham Public Library hosts exhibits in its display case several times a year.
 For more information, please contact Sally Bannen at the library.

-May 1, 2013 – July 31, 2013 : Cathy Dodge
+May 1, 2013 – July 31, 2013 : Cathy Dodge, Rainbow girls

-An assortment of items related to the International Order of the Rainbow for Girls, on loan from Catherine Dodge of Windham, are currently on display at the Windham Public Library.
-Among items exhibited are officer jewels, worthy advisor items, and photos of activities by the local order.
+A variety of items related to the International Order of the Rainbow for Girls, on loan from Catherine Dodge of Windham– Among items exhibited are officer jewels, worthy advisor items, and photos of activities by the local order.

-February 1, 2013 – April 30, 2013 : Andrew Constantine
+February 1, 2013 – April 30, 2013 : Andrew Constantine, railroad memorabilia

-Some railroad memorabilia, on loan from Andrew Constantine of Windham, are currently on display at the Windham Public Library.
-A WHS student, Andrew started collecting pieces “whenever the opportunity presented itself on inactive railroads… if they were loose I would pull them out and add them to my collection.”
+Railroad memorabilia, on loan from Andrew Constantine of Windham– A Windham High School student, Andrew started collecting pieces “whenever the opportunity presented itself on inactive railroads… if they were loose I would pull them out and add them to my collection.”
 He went on to say that he found the pieces interesting because they are “a piece of history… they were drove in by hand during the construction of the first railroads, and saw steam then diesel, now sit unused.”
 Several original railroad spikes, a commemorative spike, and a few pieces of railroad track are in the exhibit case.